markhudsonn/csc2034-wordle-project/report/log.md

 Draw diagram of how I solved check guess
-Say I could do end to end testing for the frontend web app Benefit of backend is that user's cannot cheat as answers are checked on the server
+Say I could do end to end testing for the frontend web app Benefit of backend is that user's cannot cheat as answers are checked on the server State how the various different inputs posssible make it hard to test all edge cases

 Reference Ideas: